vitalii17/NanoCounter/README.md

 * Counting by taping to the screen and/or pressing volume keys.
 * Always keeps backlight is on if you need.
 * Saves all settings including latest counter value when you close application.
+* Portrait, landscape or auto orientation.
+* Two modes: increment and decrement.
 * Works from Symbian 9.4 to Belle FP2.

 ## Tools to build